aldermanjim/SBMS-Grafana-json-script/README.md

 # SBMS-Grafana-json-script
-This is te Grafana JSON script for my Electrodacus SBMS dasnboard.
+This is the Grafana JSON script for my Electrodacus SBMS dasnboard.